 It should be noted that a redox-labeled intact anticocaine aptamer was previously reported for the electrochemical detection of cocaine.32 The detection limit of our system is comparable with the sensitivity reported for the intact aptamer system.
-The major advantage of our approach that involves the self-assembly of the aptamer subunits rests, however, on the fact that our system has no background signal.
+The major advantage of our approach that involves the self-assembly of the aptamer subunit rests, however, on the fact that our system has no background signal.
 The aptamer subunit-functionalized Pt-NPs bind to the electrode surface only in the presence of cocaine, and thus, the electrocatalytic currents are observed only in the presence of the analyte.
 A further advantage of our system involves the electrochemical detection of the analyte at a potential of ca. -0.6 V vs SCE, where the electrochemical oxidation of interfering components is eliminated.
-For the future applications of the sensor system to analyze cocaine in biological samples, we examined the effect of added albumin (50 mg/mL) on the performance of the electrode.
+For the future applications of the sensor system to analyze cocaine in biological samples, we examined the effect of added albumin (50 mg/mL), on the performance of the electrode.
 We did not find any decrease in the voltammetric response of the electrode under these conditions.

-One further aspect in the characterization of the cocaine-Pt-NPs-aptamer subunits system is related to the possibility to regenerate the sensing surface.
-We find that rinsing the electrode modified with the cocaine-Pt-NPs-aptamer subunits with distilled water or the thermal treatment (50 °C for 20 min) with distilled water did not separate the complexes from the electrode surface.
+One further aspect in the characterization of the cocaine-Pt-NPs-aptamer subunit system is related to the possibility to regenerate the sensing surface.
+We find that rinsing the electrode modified with the cocaine-Pt-NPs-aptamer subunits with distilled water or the thermal treatment (50 °C for 20 min) in distilled water did not separate the complexes in the electrode surface.
 This apparent stability of the cocaine-aptamer subunits is presumably due to the multisite ligation of the (1)-functionalized Pt-NPs with the surface.
-We find, however, that the treatment of the Scheme 1.
-Electrochemical (Path A), Photoelectrochemical (Path B), and SPR (Path C) Analysis of Cocaine through the Self-Assembly of Supramolecular Complexes of Pt-NPs-, CdS-NPs-, or Au-NPs-Functionalized Aptamer Subunits and Au-Surfaces Functionalized with the Second Aptamer Subunit in the Presence of Cocaine electrode modified with the cocaine-Pt-NPs-aptamer subunits complex with urea, 6 M (25 min, room temperature) completely regenerated the sensing interface, and the reusability of the electrode was demonstrated, Figure 1C.
+We find, however, that the treatment of the electrode modified with the cocaine-Pt-NPs-aptamer subunit complex with urea 6 M (25 min, room temperature) completely regenerated the sensing interface, and the reusability of the electrode was demonstrated, Figure 1C.